 Everything you’ll need to consider before deciding to retire abroad

-With milder winters, warmer summers and the potential to get more from your pension pot, it’s not surprising that lots of people decide to retire abroad.
-Around 6 million Brits are planning later life in warmer climes 1, with Spain and France the most popular European destinations 2.
+With milder winters, warmer summers and the potential to get more from your pension pot, it’s not surprising that lots of people decide to retire abroad – and Spain and France remain the most popular European destinations 1.

 It’s a big commitment, personally and financially, and there can be pitfalls.
 But with the proper planning, an overseas retirement can be everything you dreamed it would be.

 If you have enough money in your pension pot, there’s nothing stopping you retiring abroad, as you can receive payments anywhere.
 Here’s what you need to know:

 - Your private pension can be paid anywhere in the world, exactly as it would be in the UK